General Education Elective Information

 The general education component is tailored to the individual degree program by drawing from the university’s approved general education course options.
 The institution requires in each undergraduate degree program the successful completion of a general education component at the collegiate level that:

-- Are a substantial component of each undergraduate degree
+- is a substantial component of each undergraduate degree

 - Humanities/fine arts (HFA)